kcexn/openai-backend/README.md

-# OpenAI Backend Template
+# OpenAI Backend

-A simple Node.js and Express.js backend template for interacting with the OpenAI API.
+A simple Node.js and Fastify backend for interacting with the OpenAI API, featuring session management and OpenAPI documentation.

 ## Prerequisites